Difference Between a Switch and Circuit Breaker

 2. Switches enable people to turn off electricity to a specific location or piece of technology, whereas circuit breakers are much more preventative.

-3. Switches work on normal mode whereas Circuit breakers are basically instantaneous cutoff switches with a singular objective of protecting electrical circuits from undue harm
+3. Switches normally work, whereas Circuit breakers are instantaneous cutoff switches with the singular objective of protecting electrical circuits from undue harm.

 4. Only the power flow must be broken by a switch.
-Fault current must be broken by a circuit breaker.
+A circuit breaker must break the fault current.

 5. Switches do their operation at low voltages, whereas Circuit Breaker works with many high voltages.